Oxygen concentrator: Pressure swing adsorption

 These oxygen concentrators utilize a molecular sieve to adsorb gases and operate on the principle of rapid pressure swing adsorption of atmospheric nitrogen onto zeolite minerals at high pressure.
-This type of adsorption system is therefore functionally a nitrogen scrubber leaving the other atmospheric gases to pass through, leaving oxygen as the primary gas remaining.
-PSA technology is a reliable and economical technique for small to mid-scale oxygen generation.
-Cryogenic separation is more suitable at higher volumes and external delivery generally more suitable for small volumes.
+This type of adsorption system is therefore functionally a nitrogen scrubber, allowing the other atmospheric gases to pass through, leaving oxygen as the primary gas remaining.
+PSA technology is a reliable and economical technique for small- to mid-scale oxygen generation.
+Cryogenic separation is more suitable at higher volumes, and external delivery generally more suitable for small volumes.

-At high pressure, the porous zeolite adsorbs large quantities of nitrogen, because of its large surface area and chemical characteristics.
+At high pressure, the porous zeolite adsorbs large quantities of nitrogen because of its large surface area and chemical characteristics.
 The oxygen concentrator compresses air and passes it over zeolite, causing the zeolite to adsorb the nitrogen from the air.
 It then collects the remaining gas, which is mostly oxygen, and the nitrogen desorbs from the zeolite under the reduced pressure to be vented.

 An oxygen concentrator has an air compressor, two cylinders filled with zeolite pellets, a pressure-equalizing reservoir, and some valves and tubes.
 In the first half-cycle, the first cylinder receives air from the compressor, which lasts about 3 seconds.
-During that time the pressure in the first cylinder rises from atmospheric to about 2.5 times normal atmospheric pressure (typically 20 psi/138 kPa gauge, or 2.36 atmospheres absolute) and the zeolite becomes saturated with nitrogen.
-As the first cylinder reaches near pure oxygen (there are small amounts of argon, CO2, water vapour, radon and other minor atmospheric components) in the first half-cycle, a valve opens and the oxygen-enriched gas flows to the pressure-equalizing reservoir, which connects to the patient's oxygen hose.
+During that time, the pressure in the first cylinder rises from atmospheric to about 2.5 times normal atmospheric pressure (typically 20 psi/138 kPa gauge, or 2.36 atmospheres absolute) and the zeolite becomes saturated with nitrogen.
+As the first cylinder reaches near pure oxygen (there are small amounts of argon, CO2, water vapour, radon, and other minor atmospheric components) in the first half-cycle, a valve opens and the oxygen-enriched gas flows to the pressure-equalizing reservoir, which connects to the patient's oxygen hose.
 At the end of the first half of the cycle, there is another valve position change so that the air from the compressor is directed to the second cylinder.
 The pressure in the first cylinder drops as the enriched oxygen moves into the reservoir, allowing the nitrogen to be desorbed back into gas.
-Partway through the second half of the cycle, there is another valve position change to vent the gas in the first cylinder back into the ambient atmosphere, keeping the concentration of oxygen in the pressure equalizing reservoir from falling below about 90%.
+Partway through the second half of the cycle, there is another valve position change to vent the gas in the first cylinder back into the ambient atmosphere, keeping the concentration of oxygen in the pressure-equalizing reservoir from falling below about 90%.
 The pressure in the hose delivering oxygen from the equalizing reservoir is kept steady by a pressure-reducing valve.